KaiWong05452/LLMChat/llmchat_api_spec.md

 - Method: POST
 - Input: JSON with keys 'all_criteria', 'journal', 'assignment context'
-- Output: JSON with key 'comment'
+- Output: JSON with key 'comment' , the comment is in HTML format

 #### Input sample
 ```json